gokhanmemis/ReactSpringBootRestExample/README.md

 3) You git clone https://github.com/gokhanmemis/reactspringbootrestexample.git

 4) In the main folder, you install npm for ReactJS and we start working.
-That is, navigate inside the directory by cd react-app-simple-hello-world
+That is, navigate inside the directory by cd reactspringbootrestexample

 ```
 npm install